Spin and orbital-to-charge conversion in noncentrosymmetric materials: Hall versus Rashba-Edelstein effects: Introduction

-The situation changes drastically when both SRE and SHE are present, as in noncentrosymmetric materials such as WTe$_2$ \cite{Sharma2019}, BiTeI \cite{Ishizaka2011}, $\alpha$-GeTe \cite{Varotto2021} or Te \cite{Calavalle2022}.
-A straightforward way to distinguish between the SRE and SHE is to reverse the material's polarity, since only the SRE is expected to change sign, as depicted in Fig. \ref{fig0}.
+The situation is even more dramatic in {\em noncentrosymmetric} materials such as WTe$_2$ \cite{Sharma2019}, BiTeI \cite{Ishizaka2011}, $\alpha$-GeTe \cite{Varotto2021}, or Te \cite{Calavalle2022}, where both SREE and SHE are present in the material's bulk.
+A straightforward way to distinguish between the SREE and SHE in these systems is to reverse the material's polarity, since only the SREE is expected to change sign, as depicted in Fig. \ref{fig0}.
 While this is challenging in practice, it can be achieved experimentally in ferroelectric materials.
 In fact, because the Rashba-Edelstein effect is tied to the chirality of the spin texture, reversing the ferroelectric polarization directly switches this spin texture \cite{Bahramy2011,DiSante2013,Jafari2022,Cai2022,Tensin2023}.
 Such a change of sign upon ferroelectric switching was recently reported in $\alpha$-GeTe \cite{Varotto2021} and interpreted by considering that the polarization reversal leads to two dissimilar crystal structures, resulting in distinct SHE signatures.

 This experiment motivated us to develop a theory that combines diffusive transport, linear response theory, and first-principles calculations to describe spin-to-charge conversion in such bilayers, treating the spin Rashba–Edelstein and spin Hall effects on an equal footing.
-Considering the current interest in orbital-charge interconversion effects \cite{Go2018,Choi2023}, we also extend our theory to the atomic orbital Hall effect \cite{Jo2018,Pezo2022} (OHE) and orbital Rashba-Edelstein effect \cite{Go2017} (ORE).
-Our paper is organized as follows: In Section \ref{II}, we derive the drift-diffusion equations for coexisting SHE and SRE and determine the conversion coefficients.
+Considering the current interest in orbital-charge interconversion effects \cite{Go2018,Choi2023}, we also extend our theory to the atomic orbital Hall effect \cite{Jo2018,Pezo2022} (OHE) and orbital Rashba-Edelstein effect \cite{Go2017} (OREE).
+Our paper is organized as follows: In Section \ref{II}, we derive the drift-diffusion equations for coexisting SHE and SREE and determine the conversion coefficients.
 In Section \ref{III}, the theory is applied to $\alpha$-GeTe and extended to orbital-to-charge conversion.
 Finally, in Section \ref{IV} we provide the conclusions and further discussion of the work.